Recovering After

 Most patients will have a light meal after their procedure and can return to a normal diet from the day following their operation.

 Cigarette smoking as we all know is severely detrimental to your health for a multiple number of well-publicised reasons.
 Your surgical experience, recovery and outcome can also be severely compromised if you smoke.
 Cigarette smoking significantly affects your lung reserves and as a result you are at increased risk of respiratory complications under general anaesthesia.
-This is particularly compounded in larger surgical procedures such as a Tummy Tuck or a Mummy Makeover.
+This is particularly compounded in larger surgical procedures such as an abdominoplasty (Tummy Tuck) or body contouring surgery after massive weight loss.
 Smoking also leads to delayed wound healing and an increase in wound breakdown after the surgery.
 This can be a devastating outcome particularly where large incisions are involved as in an abdominoplasty surgery.

 There can be less blood supply to crucial areas leading to a higher risk of complications such as nipple/areolar loss in breast reduction surgery and smoking has been shown to significantly increase the risk of capsular contracture in breast augmentation surgery.